2024 Frontline Members

 Susie Lee NV-03

-Congresswoman Susie Lee represents Nevada’s 3rd Congressional District, located in the area south of Las Vegas, including Henderson and unincorporated Clark County.
+Congresswoman Susie Lee represents Nevada’s 3rd Congressional District, located in the area south of Las Vegas, including unincorporated Clark County.
 Prior to her election, Susie worked as a non-profit leader and education advocate.
 She founded several non-profits in Las Vegas, including the After-School All-Stars, an organization that provides Nevada children with after-school activities and enrichment programs.
-In Congress, Susie has championed commonsense, bipartisan leadership that delivers results on critical issues like affordable health care, funding for public education, and support for our nation’s veterans.
-This seat was an important Democratic hold in 2018 following Democratic incumbent Congresswoman Jacky Rosen’s run for U.S. Senate.
-And in 2020 Susie spent $4.8 million to keep it blue.
-The NRCC has named her to their top target list for the midterms and she’ll need to build another successful campaign.
+In Congress, Susie has championed commonsense, bipartisan leadership that delivers results on critical issues like affordable health care, funding to tackle the West’s historic drought, and support for our nation’s veterans.
+This seat was an important Democratic hold in 2018 following Democratic incumbent Congresswoman Jacky Rosen’s run for U.S. Senate and has only gotten more competitive.
+In 2022, Susie spent over $6.3 million to keep it blue.
+The NRCC will likely name her to their top target list, and she’ll need to build another successful campaign.
+We cannot afford to lose her critical voice in Congress.
 We must ensure Rep. Lee has the resources necessary to keep NV-03 blue.

 Steven Horsford NV-04

-Congressman Steven Horsford represents Nevada’s 4th Congressional District, which is located in the central part of the state and includes most of Clark County.
+Congressman Steven Horsford represents Nevada’s 4th Congressional District, located in the central part of the state and includes most of Clark County.
 Born and raised in Nevada, Steven has been fighting for working families his entire career.
-He led the state’s largest career training program helping thousands of workers find good jobs, and made history as Nevada’s first African American Senate Majority Leader.
+As the son of a single immigrant mother, he worked multiple jobs to help support his younger siblings and was the first in his family to attend college.
+He led the state’s largest career training program helping thousands of workers find good jobs and made history as Nevada’s first African American Senate Majority Leader.
 There, he worked across party lines to pass landmark legislation to create clean energy jobs and solve the worst budget crisis in state history.
-In 2012, Steven ran and won this newly created congressional seat and fought for legislation that protected seniors, veterans, and women.
-He left Congress in 2014 and ran again in 2018.
-Spending $3.1 million to hold this district in 2020, the NRCC has it high on their list to take back.
+In 2012, Steven ran for and won this newly created congressional seat.
+While in Congress, he has passed legislation to make housing more affordable, bring down the cost of prescription drugs, and secure funding for Nevada’s schools and job-training programs.
+He is currently serving as Chair of the Congressional Black Caucus.
+Steven spent over $5.3 million to hold this district in 2022, and the NRCC will have it high on their list to take back.
 We must ensure Rep. Horsford has the necessary resources to keep NV-04 blue.

 Pat Ryan NY-18